netvl/scala-guidelines/Readme.md

 # Libraries

-Scala ecosystem contains vast amount of libraries virtually for any purpose, and since Scala is a JVM language, it can seamlessly interact with native Java libraries.
+Scala ecosystem contains vast amount of libraries virtually for any purpose, and since Scala is a JVM language, it can seamlessly interact with native Java libraries, which increases the pool of libraries even further.
 However, we must be discreet in which libraries we choose.
 There are basically the following points which should be considered here:

 * Some libraries simply do not have high enough quality to be useful and reliable.
 * There are libraries which rely heavily on the most obscure features of the language; while these libraries may solve the corresponding problems in a very succinct way, very often they make the code which uses them very hard to read, especially for people who do not know that library.